Building a Stronger Community

 Together, UNT and Denton have made this booming college town a musical hotspot.
 Those forces combine at the annual Denton Arts & Jazz Festival, which features the Showcase Stage, a big draw that highlights UNT’s musical excellence, and at Oaktopia Festival.
-As the official sponsor of the 2016 Oaktopia Festival, UNT is proud to support alumna Norah Jones as the festival headliner and other acts featuring students and alumni.
-Both festivals highlights UNT and Denton's reputation as a hub of music and creativity.
+As the official sponsor of the 2016 Oaktopia Festival, UNT was proud to support alumna Norah Jones as the festival headliner and other acts featuring students and alumni.
+Both festivals highlight UNT and Denton's reputation as a hub of music and creativity.

 - Finest: The UNT College of Music stands as one of the nation’s best, largest and most comprehensive music schools — with the nation’s first jazz studies program.

 - 7: UNT's internationally renowned One O’Clock Lab Band’s albums have received seven Grammy nominations over the years.